Dirkster99/NumericUpDownLib/Readme.md

 - [#56 Feature optionally disable mouse wheel](https://github.com/Dirkster99/NumericUpDownLib/pull/56)

+This release has been authored by [Jürgen Holzer](https://github.com/jholzer) :pray:

 ## Fixes and Features Added in Version 3.3.1

 - [#54 LastEditingNumericValue should be as same as Value when ValueChanged](https://github.com/Dirkster99/NumericUpDownLib/pull/54)